Useful contacts and links

 The Department of Training and Workforce Development provides the Western Australian Pre-apprenticeship Program to prepare students and make them more competetive when applying for an apprenticeship.

 A pre-apprenticeship is a Certificate II program that includes a mandatory period of workplace experience coordinated by the training provider.
-The aim is to provide students with industry specific training, combined with adequate time in a real workplace to gain skills, knowledge and behaviours to transition into an indentured apprenticeship.
+The aim is to provide students with industry specific training, combined with adequate time in a real workplace to gain skills, knowledge and behaviours to enable transition into an indentured apprenticeship.

 There are many pre-apprenticeship courses on offer at registered training organisations (RTOs) across the State.